opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

    For more information about webhooks, see the documentation for [Slack](https://api.slack.com/incoming-webhooks) and [Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html).

-   For custom webhooks, you must specify more information: parameters, authentication, and headers.
+   For custom webhooks, you must specify more information: parameters and headers.
+For example, if your endpoint requires basic authentication, you might need to add a header with a key of `Authorization` and a value of `Basic <Base64-encoded-credential-string>`.

    This information is stored in plain text in the Elasticsearch cluster.
-We will improve this design in the future, but for now, credentials might be visible to other Elasticsearch users.
+We will improve this design in the future, but for now, the encoded credentials (which are neither encrypted nor hashed) might be visible to other Elasticsearch users.

 ---